skyssolutions/lynxchan/src/be/Readme.md

 * `bManagement`: template for board management.
 * `volunteerCell`: template used for the board volunteers.
 * `reportCell`: template used for reports.
-* `closedReportsPage`: templated used for the page of closed reports.
+* `closedReportsPage`: template used for the page of closed reports.
 * `closedReportCell`: template used for the closed reports cell.
 * `bansPage`: template used for the bans page.
 * `banCell`: template used for the bans cell.
+* `uploadCell`: template used for uploads cell.

 # Back-end settings
 Settings files that goes into the settings directory:
-`general.json`: contains general settins for the application.
+`general.json`: contains general settings for the application.
 Holds the following settings:
 * `verbose`(Boolean): if true, will output text for debugging on several points, like IO on the json api.
 * `disable304`: if true, will never use http status 304.
 * `address`: ip to bind the server on.
 Defaults to 127.0.0.1
 * `port`(Number): port to listen for http.
 Defaults to 8080.
 * `ssl`(Boolean): if true, will listen to https on port 443.
 * `fePath`: absolute path to the directory containing the fe files.
-Defaults to the relative path to the src/fe diretory.
+Defaults to the relative path to the src/fe directory.
 * `pageSize`(Number): amount of threads on each board page.
 * `previewPostCount`(Number): number of preview posts on a thread.
 * `autoSageLimit`(Number): how many posts a thread must hit at once so it becomes impossible to bump.